 - Where a postal vote is to be sent to an address other than the registered address, a reason for this redirection must be given.

-- Where applicable, please give the reason why a signature is unable to be provided and the name and address of any person who has assisted the application.
+- Where applicable, a reason must be given why a signature is unable to be provided and the name and address of any person who has assisted the application.